 Develops listening skills and an understanding of how American geography, history, politics, and economics relate to the development of selected musical styles.
 Three lecture.
-May be taken for S/U credit.

 Introduction to the Music Industry

 A detailed introduction to the business of the music industry.
 Includes the legal, marketing and other business aspects of the music and entertainment industry.
 Three lecture.
 May be taken for S/U credit.